julietahocsman/vtexchallenge/README.md

 Understanding the data and presenting conclusions, warnings, and visualization.

-Jupyter notbook with data, analysis, and documents in which was based the case.
+Jupyter notbook with data, analysis, and documents in which the case was based on.
 Presentation of the analysis and visualizations.

 ## res folder: 2nd challenge.